elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

    class which has the member function ``R operator()( R omega ) const``.
    See `examples/lapack-like/RealSymmetricFunction.cpp <../../../../examples/lapack-like/RealHermitianFunction.cpp>`_ for an example usage.

-.. cpp:function:: void ComplexHermitianFunction( UpperOrLower uplo, DistMatrix<Complex<R>,MC,MR>& A, const ComplexFunctor& f )
+.. cpp:function:: void ComplexHermitianFunction( UpperOrLower uplo, DistMatrix<Complex<R> >& A, const ComplexFunctor& f )

    Modifies the eigenvalues of the passed-in complex Hermitian matrix by replacing each eigenvalue :math:`\omega_i` with